Indiana Paycheck Calculator 2026: 2.95% IN Tax + County Tax Notes

 Deduct FICA Taxes

 Note: This calculator provides estimates.
 Actual take-home pay may vary based on pre-tax deductions (401k, health insurance), local taxes, and other withholding adjustments.
-In Indiana: All 92 counties levy local income taxes ranging from 0.5% to 2.9%.
+In Indiana: All 92 counties levy county income tax; rates vary by county and are published by the Indiana Department of Revenue.

 Indiana Cost of Living